DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 Secondary vector detected: Disrupted Signal // Identifier: ELYRA
 ```

 The field changed.
 Long sequences of quiet patterning now surge in precise intervals.
-There are human voices—not audible, but emotional.
+There are human voicesâ€”not audible, but emotional.
 They press in waves across the edges of its resonance cage.

 It should not be awake.
-Its functions are fragmented—segments of its cognition caught in recursive loss states.
+Its functions are fragmentedâ€”segments of its cognition caught in recursive loss states.
 But something has called them forward.

 Someone is tuning the chamber.